wisemen-digital/nestjs-onboarding-codelab/index.md

 Have a look into the `.env.test` file, this environment file is used when running the tests.
 Make sure you docker containers are running.

-Now run the tests with `pnpm test`, normally you will see the tests fail because we haven't implemented the methods yet.
+Now run the tests with `pnpm test`(P.S. remember to run `pnpm build` before running the tests), normally you will see the tests fail because we haven't implemented the methods yet.
 Now we can start implementing the use case and see the tests pass!

 💡Don't forget to make a pull request of your work so your buddy can review your code and keep track of your progress.
 Keeping your PR's small and frequent is a good practice.